selinon/selinon/docs.source/cli.rst

 Inspecting configuration
 ========================

-Selinonlib offers you the ``inspect`` sub-command.
+Selinon CLI offers you the ``inspect`` sub-command.
 This sub-command parses all the config files and outputs requested results.

 You can use the ``inspect`` sub-command for example to list all queues stated in your YAML files or do other stuff for querying parsed and checked configuration files.